 Keith: All right, well great.
 Is there anything we didn’t cover you think that, you know, people should know about what you do?
 Or important that I know, in particular, because, you know, I’m the one asking the questions.

 Logan: I’m going to throw this back to you.
-You have you can have six question if you want, but I know you said you always walk by my desk and just assume that I’m always on Facebook and Instagram and look around you based on what we’ve talked about so far.
+You can have six questions if you want, but I know you said you always walk by my desk and just assume that I’m always on Facebook and Instagram and look around you based on what we’ve talked about so far.
 What do you think about the whole advertising aspect of social media?

 Logan: Yes.
 You want to create a post or an ad or both that just sticks with somebody.
 Even if it’s for a minute after they see it, or a day, or two weeks, or a month.